Buying property in Croatia, explained simply

 In Croatia, real estate agents must be licensed and registered.
 When you find an interesting property, you deal directly with the listing agent — they arrange viewings and guide the negotiation with the seller.

-Many purchases start with a preliminary contract (predugovor) and a deposit, typically around 10%.
-It fixes the price and timeline while remaining checks or non-EU approval are completed.
+Many purchases start with a preliminary contract (predugovor) and a deposit.
+It fixes the price and timeline while remaining checks or any required approvals are completed.
+The deposit amount is a matter of agreement between the parties.

 The sale contract (kupoprodajni ugovor) is signed and the seller's signature is certified by a public notary.
-If you don't speak Croatian, a certified court interpreter is required at signing.
+If a party does not understand Croatian, a court interpreter is typically involved — confirm the exact requirement for your case.

 Your lawyer files the ownership change with the land registry and reports the purchase to the tax office.
 Once the real estate transfer tax is paid and registration completes, the property is formally yours.